 Ever caught yourself saying “Bahala na si Batman!” every time you’re making a crucial decision?
 That’s you being dismissive of your future.
 That’s a negative Filipino trait that needs correcting.

 Successful individuals never relied on others—let alone fictional characters—to get to where they are.
 They always plan for everything and take their time making financial decisions.
 Stop leaving everything to fate and take control of your own life.

 For instance, you can't just breezily dismiss the importance of a retirement fund since it's decades away anyway.
 Batman won't be there to save you once you eventually find your pension isn't enough to cover your needs.

 Leave your "Bahala na" attitude behind and start taking responsibility for your actions.
 You’ll thank yourself for doing so.

 👉 Colonial Mentality

 Anything that's foreign is better—that’s the colonial mentality in a nutshell.
 After centuries of being conquered by other nations, we developed this belief that imported goods are superior.
 We need to archive this negative Filipino trait because it hinders us from exploring our own products and saving a lot of money.

 Colonial mentality in the Philippines still persists today and it affects our financial decisions.
 Instead of choosing to support local and save money, some of us still buy imported goods that are way too expensive.
 We need to start supporting our own brands because the Philippines is capable of producing quality products as well.

 Change always starts within ourselves.
-That’s why we need to review our Filipino traits and values to see which one needs to stay and which ones need to go.
-And once we identify our negative Filipino traits, we should all work hard to curb it for the betterment of our lives.
+We need to review our values to see which ones need to stay and which ones need to go.
+Once we identify our negative Filipino traits, we should all work hard to curb them for the betterment of our lives.